The Innocents (1961 film): Plot

 Miss Giddens applies for her first job as a governess.
 The wealthy bachelor uncle who interviews her is unconcerned with her lack of experience.
 He values his freedom to travel and socialise and unabashedly confesses that he has "no room, mentally or emotionally" for his niece and nephew.
 They were orphaned and left in his care as infants, and he keeps them at Bly, his large country estate.
-The previous governess, Mary Jessel, died suddenly less than a year ago.
+The previous governess, Mary Jessel, died suddenly less than a year earlier.
 All he cares about is that Miss Giddens accept full responsibility for the children, never troubling him with whatever problems may arise.

 At Bly, Miss Giddens is instantly taken with Flora, the niece.
-She also forges a friendship with Mrs. Grose, the kindly housekeeper.
+She also forges a friendship with Mrs Grose, the kindly housekeeper.
 The boy, Miles, is away at boarding school, but soon returns to Bly after being expelled from school for being a "bad influence" on his peers.
-Mrs. Grose says she cannot imagine Miles misbehaving, and when Miss Giddens meets the boy herself, she too thinks his teachers must have exaggerated.
-He seems charming and mature – though perhaps too mature, with flirtatious flattery towards his governess.
+Mrs Grose says she cannot imagine Miles misbehaving, and when Miss Giddens meets the boy herself, she too thinks his teachers must have exaggerated.
+He seems charming and mature—though perhaps too mature, with flirtatious flattery towards his governess.

-Miss Giddens soon grows disturbed by the children's occasional odd behaviours and secretiveness, and is bothered by disembodied voices and apparitions of a man and woman she witnesses in the house, whom Mrs. Grose identifies, from their descriptions, as Miss Jessel and Peter Quint, another deceased employee of the children's uncle.
-Mrs. Grose also reluctantly reveals that the two were in a relationship prior to their deaths.
+Miss Giddens soon grows disturbed by the children's occasional odd behaviours and secretiveness, and is bothered by disembodied voices and apparitions of a man and woman she witnesses in the house and grounds, whom Mrs Grose identifies from their descriptions as Miss Jessel and the uncle's valet, Peter Quint, also dead.
+Mrs Grose also reluctantly reveals that the two had been in a relationship.
 Miss Giddens concludes that the ghosts of Quint and Miss Jessel possess the bodies of the children so they can physically continue their relationship.
-She is determined to rescue them from this possession.
+She is determined to rescue them from this possession, first planning to break her promise to their uncle and write to him, but she is thwarted by a weeping apparition of Miss Jessel in the schoolroom.
+She then sends Mrs Grose and Flora to him in London.

-One night, while left alone with Miles, Miss Giddens presses him to talk about the ghosts, and about why he was expelled from school.
+Left alone with Miles, Miss Giddens presses him to talk about the ghosts, and about why he was expelled from school.
 Initially, Miles is glib and evasive, but he eventually admits that he frightened the other boys with violence and vulgar language.
-Miss Giddens enjoins him to say who taught him this language and behaviour.
+She enjoins him to say who taught him this language and behaviour.
 Miles suddenly begins yelling obscene insults and laughing maniacally, and Quint's face appears in the window behind him, joining in the boy's laughter.
-Miles then runs outside; Miss Giddens follows, begging him to "say his name."
+Miles then runs outside; Miss Giddens follows, begging him to "say his name".
 Quint appears on a hedge nearby, but Miles does not seem to see him.
 He finally shouts Quint's name, and Quint waves his hand.
 Miles grows still and falls to the ground.
 Miss Giddens cradles him and assures him that he is free.
 She then realises that Miles is dead.
 Sobbing, she leans over him and kisses him on the lips.